Time formatting and storage bugs: Year 2040

-ProDOS for the Apple II computers only supports two-digit year numbers.
+ProDOS, which ran on Apple II computers, only supports two-digit year numbers.
 To avoid Y2K issues, Apple issued a technical note stating that the year number was to represent 1940–2039.
 Software for the platform may incorrectly display dates beginning in 2040, though a third-party effort is underway to update ProDOS and application software to support years up to 4095.

 Year 2042

-On 18 September 2042, the Time of Day Clock (TODC) on the S/370 IBM mainframe and its successors, including the current zSeries, will roll over.
+On 18 September 2042, the Time of Day Clock (TODC) on the IBM System/370 line of IBM mainframes and its successors, including the current IBM Z series, will roll over.

 Older TODCs were implemented as a 64-bit count of 2^{−12} microsecond (0.244 ns) units, and the standard base was 1 January 1900, UT.
 In July 1999 the extended TODC clock was announced, which extended the clock to the right (that is, the extended bits are less significant than the original bits).
 The actual resolution depends on the model, but the format is consistent, and will, therefore, roll over after 2^{52} microseconds.

 The TODC value is accessible to user mode programs and is often used for timing and for generating unique IDs for events.

 While IBM has defined and implemented a longer (128-bit) hardware format on recent machines, which extends the timer on both ends by at least 8 additional bits, many programs continue to rely on the 64-bit format which remains as an accessible subset of the longer timer.

 Year 2048

-The ATSC system will have an issue similar to the DVB issue described above after 2048 due to its use of signed 32-bit GPS seconds that begin from 6 January 1980.

-The capacity planning logic in the ERP system SAP S/4HANA supports only finish dates up to 19 January 2048, (24,855 days from 1 January 1980).
-This concerns e.g. the production, maintenance and inspection planning.
+Maintenance Plan Scheduling in the ERP system SAP S/4HANA supports only finish dates up to 19 January 2048, (24,855 days from 1 January 1980, corresponding to 2^{31} seconds rounded down to full days).
+This concerns the production, maintenance, and inspection planning tools.
+This issue has been patched in newer updates, supporting dates up to the year 9999.

+Year 2058

+Fourth GPS rollover

+The GPS week number rollover will occur for the fourth time at 23:59:41 on 7 July 2058.